Friends of Heinz Refuge

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.

 Learn more about the NWRS

 Around the Refuge

-Learn how we're working with Audubon Pennsylvania and other partners to engage youth, families and communities in conservation action.Learn more
+Learn about our goals and work with partners to educate, engage and connect youth, families and communities in conservation action.Learn more

 The refuge protects a variety of habitats for birds in the highly urbanized landscape of greater Philadelphia.
 It has been designated as an Important Bird Area by the National Audubon Society.
 While most of the 300 plus avian species identified at the refuge utilize it as a migratory stopover, more than 80 species have been recorded nesting on the refuge over the years.
 Several species are also state listed as either threatened or endangered species or species of state or national management concern.

 Page Photo Credits All photos courtesy of USFWS unless otherwise noted., John Heinz at Tinicum National Wildlife Refuge - Ron Holmes.